Doctoral Studies

 Supervisor: K. Mountzouris

-PhD Thesis: “Investigation of the dietary use of bioactive compounds of plant and fungal origin on intestinal homeostatic biomarkers in laying hens.”
+Thesis: “Nutrigenomic evaluation of the effect of bioactive compounds of plant and fungal origin on cytoprotection in laying hens and on egg quality.”

 Laboratory: Nutritional Physiology & Feeding